-- As a result of the Reverse/Forward Stock Split: - We anticipate that the number of shareholders of record of our Stock will be reduced below 300, which will allow us to terminate the registration of our Stock under the Exchange Act.
-Effective on and following the termination of the registration of our Stock under the Exchange Act, we will no longer be subject to any reporting requirements under the Exchange Act or the rules of the SEC applicable to SEC reporting companies and will be able to eliminate expenses related to the disclosure, reporting and compliance requirements of the Sarbanes-Oxley Act. - effective time of the Reverse Stock Split will be converted into the right to receive \$52.50 in cash (subject to any applicable U.S. federal, state and local withholding tax) per pre-Reverse Stock Split share of Stock, without interest.
-We estimate (based upon our share ownership information as of July 23, 2015) that this will result in the retirement of approximately 196,500 shares of our Common Stock. - o The number of shares of our Stock held by a shareholder who is the holder of record of 250 shares or more of our Stock immediately prior to the effective time of the Reverse/Forward Stock Split will not change. - o Shareholders who hold their shares of our Stock in street name, through a broker, bank or other nominee, will be treated in accordance with the procedures of their nominee, but we intend that Stock held in street name will be treated in the same manner as Stock that is held of record. - Our continuing shareholders may have access to less information about us and our business, operations and financial performance than is presently made available since we will no longer be obligated to file periodic and other filings with the SEC.
+•As a result of the Reverse/Forward Stock Split:

+- oWe anticipate that the number of shareholders of record of our Stock will be reduced below 300, which will allow us to terminate the registration of our Stock under the Exchange Act.
+Effective on and following the termination of the registration of our Stock under the Exchange Act, we will no longer be subject to any reporting requirements under the Exchange Act or the rules of the SEC applicable to SEC reporting companies and will be able to eliminate expenses related to the disclosure, reporting and compliance requirements of the Sarbanes-Oxley Act. - oEach share of our Stock held by a shareholder of record owning fewer than 250 shares of Stock immediately prior to the effective time of the Reverse Stock Split will be converted into the right to receive \$52.50 in cash (subject to any applicable U.S. federal, state and local withholding tax) per pre-Reverse Stock Split share of Stock, without interest.
+We estimate (based upon our share ownership information as of July 23, 2015) that this will result in the retirement of approximately 196,500 shares of our Common Stock. - oThe number of shares of our Stock held by a shareholder who is the holder of record of 250 shares or more of our Stock immediately prior to the effective time of the Reverse/Forward Stock Split will not change. - oShareholders who hold their shares of our Stock in street name, through a broker, bank or other nominee, will be treated in accordance with the procedures of their nominee, but we intend that Stock held in street name will be treated in the same manner as Stock that is held of record. - oOur continuing shareholders may have access to less information about us and our business, operations and financial performance than is presently made available since we will no longer be obligated to file periodic and other filings with the SEC.

-- Our Stock no longer will be quoted in the NASDAQ Capital Market.
-The Board of Directors anticipates that trades in our Stock may be made through the Over the Counter QX market, but there may be less liquidity for our Stock than presently is available in the NASDAQ Capital Market. - Our executive officers and directors, as well as persons owning 10% or more of our outstanding Stock, will no longer be subject to the reporting requirements of Section 16 of the Exchange Act or be subject to the prohibitions against retaining short-swing profits from the sale of shares of our Stock. - o Persons acquiring more than 5% of our Stock will no longer be required to report their beneficial ownership under the Exchange Act. - Upon the effectiveness of the Reverse/Forward Stock Split and as a result of the estimated retirement of approximately 196,500 shares of our Common Stock in connection with the Reverse/Forward Stock Split, we estimate that (a) the percentage of the total outstanding shares of our Stock held by our current executive officers and directors will increase from approximately 63.0% to approximately 64.1%, and (b) the percentage of the total outstanding shares of our Stock subject to a revocable proxy granted by members of a family voting group (including some shares held by held by our current executive officers and directors) will increase from approximately 66.3% to approximately 67.6%, in each case, based upon our share ownership information as of July 23, 2015.
+oOur Stock no longer will be quoted in the NASDAQ Capital Market.
+The Board of Directors anticipates that trades in our Stock may be made through the Over the Counter QX market, but there may be less liquidity for our Stock than presently is available in the NASDAQ Capital Market.

+oOur executive officers and directors, as well as persons owning 10% or more of our outstanding Stock, will no longer be subject to the reporting requirements of Section 16 of the Exchange Act or be subject to the prohibitions against retaining short-swing profits from the sale of shares of our Stock.

+oPersons acquiring more than 5% of our Stock will no longer be required to report their beneficial ownership under the Exchange Act.

+•Upon the effectiveness of the Reverse/Forward Stock Split and as a result of the estimated retirement of approximately 196,500 shares of our Common Stock in connection with the Reverse/Forward Stock Split, we estimate that (a) the percentage of the total outstanding shares of our Stock held by our current executive officers and directors will increase from approximately 63.0% to approximately 64.1%, and (b) the percentage of the total outstanding shares of a family voting group (including some shares held by held by our current executive officers and directors) will increase from approximately 66.3% to approximately 67.6%, in each case, based upon our share ownership information as of July 23, 2015.